- Wayne Lam - President

 M.Sc.
 Applied Mathematics, 2002-2005, McGill University

 Tobin joined the geophysical industry in 2006.
 His seismic experiences include field work in the foothills of the Canadian Rockies, QC field processing in the Alaskan arctic, front end seismic processing (2D, 3D), seismic processing (2D, 3D, 4D, 3C) and R&D experimental processing.
 As Group Leader of multicomponent processing at Key Seismic, Tobin is responsible for the processing of all seismic data containing a shear wave component.
 Tobin works jointly with the research and development team to ensure that Key Seismic stays at the forefront of modern multicomponent processing technologies.

 B.A.Sc.
 Electrical and Computer Engineering 1987, University of British Columbia

 Member of PMI

-Randy has over 32 years of hardware and software engineering experience while holding technical and managerial positions in the seismic data processing industry.
-Prior to joining the oil and gas industry, he gained his first 5 years of engineering and project management experience in the Telecommunication and Aerospace industries which have added to the breadth of knowledge in adopting proper methodologies in developing effective and reliable systems solutions.
-Randy is responsible for hands-on management of computing systems architecture, development, operations, and support at Key Seismic.
+Randy has over 33 years of hardware and software engineering experience while holding technical and managerial positions in the seismic data processing industry.
+Prior to joining the oil and gas industry, he gained his engineering and project management experience in the Telecommunication and Aerospace industries which have added to the breadth of knowledge in adopting proper methodologies in developing effective and reliable systems solutions.
+Since 2009, Randy has been responsible for management of computing systems architecture, development, operations, and support at Key Seismic.